article

 Build my personalized career plan

 Search 'how to build a tech portfolio with no experience' and nearly every result is a coding school's enrollment funnel or a syndicated content farm — both profit when you conclude you must enroll to build one.
-We sell nothing, so here is the honest version: a portfolio is proof-of-skill, not a hiring guarantee; here is what actually goes in one, how to aim it at a specific role, and the quality bar that separates real work from a tutorial clone.
+Nobody pays us to point you anywhere, so here is the honest version: a portfolio is proof-of-skill, not a hiring guarantee; here is what actually goes in one, how to aim it at a specific role, and the quality bar that separates real work from a tutorial clone.

 Key takeaways